pliniker/mo-gc/doc/Project-RFC.md

 [Box](https://doc.rust-lang.org/std/boxed/struct.Box.html) on the
 root smart pointers.

+Adding a native garbage collector runtime to Rust appears to be (justifiably so) a low priority for the core team.

 Finally, this implementation doesn't require a compiler-aware
 runtime: it does not depend on doing stop-the-world and stack scanning.